15 min read

 7. AnsPress: Best Free Q&A Forum Plugin

-AnsPress is a dedicated WordPress question-and-answer plugin designed for communities that want a Stack Overflow-style experience inside WordPress.
+AnsPress is a dedicated WordPress question-and-answer plugin for communities that want a Stack Overflow-style experience inside WordPress.
 Instead of traditional forum threads, it focuses on questions, answers, voting, reputation systems, and user engagement.

-The plugin works especially well for support communities, knowledge bases, educational websites, and product discussion portals where users primarily ask and answer questions instead of participating in long forum discussions.
+It includes community features like voting, notifications, user reputation, categories, tags, and moderation tools in the free version.
+The plugin works especially well for support communities, knowledge bases, educational websites, and product discussion portals where users primarily ask and answer questions rather than participating in threaded discussions.

 Pros